logo

 Safety and Flying Tips:

-Obtain Necessary Permissions:Depending on your location, you may need to pass certain exams and obtain a license.
+Obtain Necessary Permissions:Depending on your location and drone category, you may need to pass certain exams and obtain a licence.
+Third-party liability insurance is legally required for all commercial drone operations.

-Follow the Drone Code:In the UK, commercial drone operators must follow the Drone Code and may need to complete the A2 Certificate of Competency (A2 CofC) or the General VLOS Certificate (GVC) depending on the drone's category (A1-A3).
+Follow the Drone Code:In the UK, commercial drone operators must follow the Drone Code and may need to complete the A2 Certificate of Competency (A2 CofC) or the General VLOS Certificate (GVC) depending on the drone's category (A1–A3) and UK class mark (UK0–UK6).

 Conduct Risk Assessments:Always perform risk assessments to ensure the safety of your operations, especially in populated or sensitive areas.